 The site is developed as housing authority apartments.
-There are mature trees in and around the site.
-The adjacent parcels include single family homes, apartments, a restaurant, and undeveloped property.
+There are mature trees on the site.
+Most of the adjacent land is woods, but there are some single family homes adjacent to the site.

 • A brief overview of the neighborhood land composition (residential, commercial, industrial, agricultural: